PrefectHQ/prefect-background-task-examples/README.md

 Prefect tasks are Python functions that can be run immediately or submitted for background execution, similar to arq tasks.

-You define a task by adding the `@task` decorator to a Python function, after which you can use the `apply_async` method to run the task in the background.
+You define a task by adding the `@task` decorator to a Python function, after which you can use the `delay` method to run the task in the background.

 If you submit the task for background execution, you'll run a task server in a separate process or container to execute the task.
 This process is similar to how you would run a Celery worker or an arq worker to execute background tasks.